ViktorNova/musikernel/README.md

-#Warning:  pre-alpha software
+#Warning:  beta software

-Backwards compatibility will be broken frequently and without warning or remorse until the project is declared to be in beta phase.
-Expect bugs, and don't expect your projects to load next time you update your installation.

-If you choose to try it anyway, you may need to delete your settings and default project folder after doing an update/reinstall by running this command:

-rm -rf ~/musikernel
+The project is believed to be reasonably stable, and unlikely to break backwards compatibility between now and the final release.
+However, not all parts of the software have been thoroughly tested, so there may be bugs lurking around.

 #What is MusiKernel ?

-Without going into too much detail just yet, MusiKernel is DAWs, plugins, and a new approach to developing an audio software ecosystem.
+MusiKernel is DAWs, plugins, and a new approach to developing an audio software ecosystem.
+By promoting centralized development and quality control, and code re-use, MusiKernel aims to avoid many of the compatibility problems that have plagued traditional host/plugin architectures.

 #How to build: